cyberbotics/webots/docs/guide/telemax-pro.md

 #### TelemaxPro Field Summary

 - `color`: Defines the color of the painted part of the robot.
+- `castShadows`: Defines if the lights of the robot should cast shadows or not.
 - `wheels`: Defines if the wheels should be included or not.
 - `traySlot`: Extends the robot with new nodes located on top of its tray.
 - `cameraSlot0`: Extends the robot with new nodes located at the beginning of the arm.